 Access to the Waterfront

 One issue at the waterfront is that it has limited accessibility from Main Street.
 It is off the main intersection on an obscure walkway and road that opens up into a parking lot.
 Once there, it's not easy to know where to go in order to fully enjoy the area.
-The waterfront could benefit from stronger connectivity to the rest of Camden and a higher density of eateries and cafes, even temporary ones, where people can sit and enjoy the beautiful views.
+As the town's biggest draw, the waterfront could benefit from stronger connectivity to the rest of Camden and a higher density of eateries and cafes to liven it up, even temporary ones, so people can sit and enjoy the beautiful views.

-Existing destinations such as the amphitheater and neighborhoods full of porches in the surrounding area add to the waterfront experience, but it does not connect around the waterfront, leaving a part on the north side hard to experience.
+Existing destinations such as the amphitheater and neighborhoods full of porches in the surrounding area add to the waterfront experience, but do not connect well, leaving a key part on the north side hard to experience.

-A pedestrian bridge could be a great addition here to connect the waterfront and the library.
+A pedestrian bridge could be a great addition here to connect the waterfront and the area around the library.
 Below are some examples of what that could look like.
+Connectivity between important areas is essential to making a place feel cohesive.

-A simple bridge like this could be added or something more dramatic and eye-catching which could also serve as a landmark.
+A simple bridge like the one below could be added or perhaps something more dramatic and eye-catching which could also serve as a landmark.

 An example in Ogunquit, Maine